healthykitchen101/healthykitchen101.com/kettles/reviews/elite-gourmet/elite-gourmet-electric-kettle-ekt-602.md

 <img src="https://cdn.healthykitchen101.com/reviews/images/kettles/elite-gourmet-electric-kettle-ekt-602-ease-use-cllhpozpu000la18848pt8ahe.jpg" alt="A person in a grey shirt pouring water from the Elite Gourmet Electric Glass Kettle (EKT-602) into a glass." width="300px" height="200px">

-The standard control of the Elite should’ve meant that it was easy to use.
-However, since the power switch and the lid button were close to one another, we, more than once, accidentally pushed one instead of the other (+0).
-And we don’t think you’ll be safe from this unnecessary problem.
+With no specialized features, the Elite should be easy enough  to use.
+However, since the power switch and the lid button were close to one another, on more than one occasion we accidentally pushed one instead of the other (+0).
+And, we don’t think you’ll be safe from this unfortunate hitch.

-On the bright side, the carafe weighed only slightly more than 2 lbs.
-Also, the button placement doesn’t make the handle tricky to hold in any way.
-The carafe was also sturdy enough to be carried around when filled with water to the max (+2).
+The button placement, however, doesn’t make the handle tricky to hold in any way.
+On the bright side, the carafe weighs only slightly more than 2 lbs and is sturdy enough to carry around filled to the max (+2).

-The large opening of 3.54 inches allowed us to comfortably pour in water from the tap or any container (+1).
-The water level markings are in the middle of the carafe for easy viewing and precise decanting (+1).
+The large lid opening of 3.54 inches is a comfortable fit for any faucet or container (+1).
+The water level markings in the middle of the carafe are easy to view for precise decanting (+1).

-We found no odd odor during the first boil—a sign of good material quality and upkeep before delivery.
-The pouring angle between the arm and the kettle was good as well, making the action effortless (+1).
+We detected no odd odor during the first boil—a sign of good material quality and upkeep before delivery.
+The pouring angle between the arm and the kettle was comfortable and effective (+1).

-The power base fits firmly below its carafe so the entire thing doesn’t wobble around during boiling (+1).
-Despite the round shape of the cord, it didn’t wrap the tightest around its storage.
-However, it did wrap perfectly around in the end, leaving only the plug to stick out.
+The power base fits firmly below its carafe and we didn’t notice any wobbling during our tests (+1).
+Despite the round shape of the cord, it didn’t wrap the tightest around its storage, although perfectly enough to leave only the plug sticking out.

 ### 7.0 - Cleaning

 <img src="https://cdn.healthykitchen101.com/reviews/images/kettles/elite-gourmet-electric-kettle-ekt-602-cleaning-cllhppujx000ma188a9i74fzx.jpg" alt="A person in a blue shirt holding the Elite Gourmet Electric Glass Kettle (EKT-602) by its handle on one hand and the other hand wiping the carafe interior with a piece of tissue." width="300px" height="200px">

-Cleaning the Elite is very simple and effortless (+2).
-Its lid doesn’t get in the way and the opening is large enough for an adult hand to fit through and wipe the interior when necessary (+3).
-The limescale filter is removable for frequent cleaning and maintenance as well (+2).
+Cleaning the Elite is straightforward enough (+2).
+Its lid doesn’t get in the way and the opening is large enough for an adult hand to easily fit through and wipe the interior (+3).
+Additionally, the limescale filter is removable for frequent cleaning and maintenance as well (+2).